DeliSauce/Team-Challenge-React-Native/README.md

    -- did not have to use rnpm as it is now a merged into React Native Core (just need to enter in CLI: <react-native link>) https://github.com/oblador/react-native-vector-icons#installation

+#### Privacy Policy
+The app uses your contacts to search for friends to join a challenge.
+At no point will we use your contact information for personal or financial gains.